To: Illinois in 1854

-William’s parents, Bela and Henrietta Phelps (pictured above) also moved to Nebraska.
+William’s parents, Bela and Henrietta Phelps (pictured left) also moved to Nebraska.
 They made their home on the farm of William’s brother, James, and family.
 James Phelps came to Merrick County in 1884 and moved to Seward County, Nebraska in 1888.
 Father (Bela) Phelps died February 20, 1899, in his ninety-first year.
 Mother (Henrietta) Phelps died September 7, 1907, in her eighty-fourth year.
 Our subject, William Phelps, and his wife, Mary Sidebottom, have had five children born to them, four born in Iowa, and one in Merrick County, Nebraska: Lily, Samuel, Claudie, who reside under the parental roof; Walter, who died in Merrick County in 1884, and Effie, who lives at home.
 Mr. And Mrs. William Phelps, whilst not of the very first settlers in Merrick County, have assisted in making this portion of Nebraska a prosperous and successful community, using their best efforts for the betterment of their home and county, and they have the respect and esteem of many friends.

 James Phelps was married to Nancy K. Hayes on January 3, 1878 in Imogene, Iowa.
 To this union was born four children, two of whom preceded him in death.
 The family came to Nebraska in 1884 and located near Central City.
 In 1889 they moved to the Phelps farm near Utica, where they resided until the fall of 1913, when they built their home in Utica.
 Mr. and Mrs. James Phelps celebrated their golden wedding in 1928.
 Mrs. Phelps passed away in 1933.
 James is survived by one daughter, Mrs. Alta White, and one son, Ed, a granddaughter, Mrs. Hazel McMillan, a great grandson, Lee McMillan, and a (half) sister, Mrs. Mathilda Valentine, 97 years of age of Pleasanton.
 James Phelps was a member of the Methodist Church for 46 years and during his active years held various offices of his congregation Burial was on the family lot in the Utica Cemetery.
 Those coming from a distance to attend the funeral were (a number of people listed including Miss Dora Dahl and Charles Gladwish, Tamora, and Miss Lillian Phelps, Sutton).